iotaledger/rosetta-iota/docs/pages/deployment.md

    ```

 7) Share your own Hornet multiaddress with your peers so that they will be able to mutually tether.
 A multiaddress - as illustrated above - consists of:
-    - the Internet address to reach your node (e.g. `/dns/xyz.com` or `/ip4/121.56.12.23`)
+    - the Internet address of your node (e.g. `/dns/xyz.com` or `/ip4/121.56.12.23`)
-    - the node gossip protocol port (e.g. /`tcp/15600`)
+    - the node gossip protocol port (e.g. `/tcp/15600`)
-    - your node ID (e.g. `/p2p/12D3KooWRNYKZXYqZngxQee5BefmzcW5Zk6Tc6iE92U2uZwArHw9`)
+    - the node ID (e.g. `/p2p/12D3KooWRNYKZXYqZngxQee5BefmzcW5Zk6Tc6iE92U2uZwArHw9`)

-    You can find your node ID in the logs when you run the implementation.
+    You will find your node ID in the logs when you run the implementation.
 Please look for an entry like:

     ![image description](../images/find_node_id.png)